wrightben/languages/README.md

 ### Programming Languages

-I associate learning a new programming language with misery and suffering.
+I associate learning a new programming language with suffering and deprivation.